pudly/schmopera-hugo/content/articles/elitism-irony-and-the-phantom-of-the-opera.md

 ---
-title: Elitism, Irony, and The Phantom of the Opera
+title: "Elitism, Irony, and The Phantom of the Opera"
 ---

 Guys, maybe we are a little elitist...